raghu1153/gdsGEN/README.md

 gdsGEN is a simple and powerful software tool that can convert a given png/img image into GDSII format which is the standard format used in lithography/fabrication process.

 # Setup and requirements python 2.7.
-(For Python 3 checkout the other git branch)

 The Python code is for Python 2.7.
-The following packages must be installed before running the source code.
+The following packages must be installed before running the source code.(For Python 3 checkout the other git branch)
 1. gdsCAD
 2. Numpy
 3. Scipy